ladsantos/PoWeRS/README.md

 To-do list
 ------------

-* Documentation for rotation_CE
+* Documentation for estimate
-* Add default parameters to the rotation_CE estimation package
+* Add default parameters to estimate package
 * Creating an utils package that won't need a parameter to be instantiated (it is bothersome to use utilities from plotter or moog because they require init parameters)
 * Undo the need of having some files already created (for instance, batch.par)